sh0men/firebirdToMysql/README.md

 # firebirdToMysql
-Automated Table exports from multiple FireBird databases into a MySQL/MariaDB database
+Automated Table exporter from multiple FireBird databases into a MySQL/MariaDB database.
+Tables are always newly exported, and precious data in the target database in MySQL/MariaDB will be removed.

 ###
 Firebird 3.0 Support